NPR Music - The 150 Greatest Albums Made By Women

 After nearly fifty years, Blue remains the clearest and most animated musical map to the new world that women traced, sometimes invisibly, within their daily lives in the aftermath of the utopian, dream-crushing 1960s.
 It is a record full of love songs, of sad songs; but more than that, it is a compendium of reasonable demands that too many men in too many women's lives heard, in 1971, as pipe dreams or outrageous follies.

-For Friends of the Phonograph, two nominee albums have phonograph related album covers.
+For Friends of the Phonograph, two of the named albums have phonograph related album covers.

 68. Rosanne Cash